Leon Edwardas reveals Nate Díaz’s advice after UFC 263

 Leon Edwards defeated Nate Díaz by unanimous decision after a difficult last 30 seconds in which he could be knocked out.
 It was one of the most exciting fights at UFC 263 this past weekend.

-After the fight is over and after they both left the stage Nate gave “Rocky” some advice, as he himself revealed in a recent social media post:
+After the fight was over and after they both left the stage Nate gave “Rocky” some advice, as he himself revealed in a recent social media post:

 Notice